kaizen-ai/kaizenflow/documentation/general/zenhub.md

     - In our case it corresponds to next product milestones, servicing customers, and so on
   - No need to estimate Issues in Sprint Candidates
-- At the beginning of each Sprint we select issues which we want to accomplish during this Sprint
+- At the beginning of each Sprint we select issues that we want to complete during the Sprint
   - These issues go to Sprint Backlog pipeline
-  - All issues which are added to Sprint Backlog should be estimated
+  - All issues that are added to Sprint Backlog should be estimated
   - No need to add these issues to current Sprint milestone at this point
 - We plan Sprint backlog for each Team in terms of a number of story points that is doable in 2 weeks